-- the shallow, unconfined Superficial (watertable) aquifer known as the Jandakot Mound - the deep, partially-confined Leederville aquifer - the deep, mostly-confined Yarragadee aquifer.
+- the shallow, unconfined Superficial (water table) aquifer, also referred to as the Jandakot Mound - the deep, partially-confined Leederville Aquifer - the deep, mostly-confined Yarragadee Aquifer.

-Most of the Jandakot Mound is separated from the deeper Leederville aquifer by a confining layer of Kardinya shale that extends under all of the Ministerial sites except Lake Forrestdale.
-This separation means that abstraction from the Superficial aquifer has a greater impact on Jandakot Mound wetlands than abstraction from the deep aquifers.
+Most of the Jandakot Mound is separated from the deeper Leederville Aquifer by a confining layer of Kardinya shale that extends under all of the sites with Ministerial water level criteria except Lake Forrestdale.
+This separation means that abstraction from the Superficial aquifer has a greater impact on Jandakot Mound wetlands and phreatophytic vegetation than abstraction from the deep aquifers.

-Groundwater levels across the Jandakot Mound have generally declined over the last 40 years, but at a slower rate than seen across the Gnangara Mound, north of the Swan River.
-In many areas of the Jandakot Mound water levels have improved over the last five years due to:
+Groundwater levels across the Jandakot Mound have generally declined over the last 40 years, but at a slower rate than that seen across the Gnangara Mound, north of the Swan River.
+In many areas of the Jandakot Mound water levels have improved in recent years due to:

-- annual rainfall being greater than the extreme dry years of 2006 and 2010 - increased recharge rates from clearing and urbanisation - localised management of abstraction.
+- annual rainfall being greater than the extreme dry years of 2006, 2010 and 2016 - unusual summer rainfall events in 2017 and 2018 - increased recharge rates from clearing and urbanisation - localised management of abstraction.